zhao-h2o2/dmenu/README.md

 # What is dmenu-distrotube
 dmenu-distroube is my personal build of dmenu that is very heavily patched to add more functionality and more customization options.
 The patches that I used in this build include:
 + dmenu-border -- adds border around dmenu window
-+ dmenu-caseinsensitive -- case insesitive search
 + dmenu-center -- centers dmenu in the middle of screen (-c)
 + dmenu-fuzzyhighlight -- fuzzy matches gets highlighted
 + dmenu-fuzzymatch -- adds support for fuzzy-matching
 + dmenu-grid -- adds a flag (-g) to specify the number of grid columns
-+ dmenu-highlight -- highlights the individual characters of matched text
 + dmenu-lineheight -- adds a flag (-h) to set the minimum height of dmenu lines
 + dmenu-morecolor -- creates a color option for use the entries adjacent to the selection
 + dmenu-mousesupport -- basic mouse support
-+ dmenu-numbers --
++ dmenu-numbers -- Displays number of matched and total items in top right corner

-* Mouse functionality
+# Mouse functionality

-# Mouse actions supported:
+## Mouse actions supported:
 + Left-mouse click:
   - On prompt and input field: clear input text and selection.
   - In horizontal and vertical mode on item: select and output item (same as pressing enter).